Welcome to the place of science, technology, nature, entertainment and schools update.

 Even when the stomach is empty they go on working, along with the stomach muscles which push food around the digestive system.

 This causes growling sounds particularly when the stomach is empty.
+Why can’t I tickle myself?

-According to scientists at the University of Tubingen, Germany, tickling activates the part of our brain that anticipates pain – which is why you may accidentally lash out at someone who is trying to tickle you.
+activates the part of our brain that anticipates pain – which is why you

 And the laughter from being tickled is part of a defence mechanism to signal submissiveness.